Summary of the Problem with Loss, Betrayal, and Trauma.

 The expression of laments relieves the psalmist in calling for God’s help and reduces their heart by verbally expressing experienced trauma.
 Collective lamentation aids the people group in sharing and coping with collective trauma.
 By appealing to God for aid, comfort results from evoking a response from God.

 Sedmak defines resiliency as “anchored in an interiority that is marked by a strong sense of identity and a confidence in one’s agency.”
 The confidence gained by proper counsel from the Bible and pastoral sources provides the individual with the tools to redefine and build their resiliency.
-The result is better handling traumatic memories and dealing with future suffering.
+Handling traumatic memories and dealing with future suffering results from the result.
 The affirmation of meaning in life carries the sufferer forward through adversity and the ability to contextualize past trauma.

 Application of Pastoral Theology and Biblical Counseling

-According to Aten and Walker, “about half the people will experience some form of trauma in their life.”
-However, their definition of trauma results from the standard definition of trauma as noted in the DSM-5.
-The traditional definition of trauma fails to consider threats to psychological integrity as traumatic.
+According to Aten and Walker, “about half the people will experience a trauma in their life.”
+However, their definition of trauma results from the standard definition of trauma, as noted in the DSM-5.
+The traditional definition of trauma cannot consider threats to psychological integrity as traumatic.
 Events such as emotional abuse, degradation, and significant losses or separation deserve equal consideration in the definition.

 The result is the isolation of those who suffer trauma and grief.
 Without adequate biblical knowledge of addressing these life events, the traumatic events are suppressed, causing deep psychological distress.
-This leaves the majority of Christians dependent on secular and informal sources of support.
+This leaves most Christians dependent on secular and informal sources of support.